-Schedule a Free Consultation with Experienced Charlotte Dog Bite Attorneys
+Schedule a Free Consultation with an Experienced Charlotte Dog Bite Law Firm

-If you’ve suffered an injury from somebody else’s dog in North Carolina, it is almost always a good idea to call a lawyer — especially if your injuries are severe.
-Even in spite of the One-Bite Rule, compensation is often available to those who’ve been hurt to no fault of their own.
+If you’ve suffered an injury from somebody else’s dog in North Carolina, it is always a good idea to call a lawyer — especially if your injuries are severe.
+Despite the One-Bite Rule, compensation is often available to those who’ve been hurt to no fault of their own.

-At the Law Offices of Michael A. DeMayo, L.L.P.®, our experienced Charlotte dog bite attorneys can help you pursue compensation for the full extent of your injuries, not only from the pet owners but also potentially from your own insurance companies too.
+At DeMayo Law Offices, our experienced Charlotte dog bite attorneys can help you pursue compensation for the full extent of your injuries, not only from the pet owners but also potentially from your own insurance companies too.

 No one deserves to face the cost and suffering of a dog bite attack alone.
 We can help.
 Contact us for a free consultation to learn more about your rights and the value of your claim.